-We at Huffman Law Firm are not your lawyers (yet!).
+We at Huffman Mason are not your lawyers (yet!).
 We welcome the chance to discuss your issue and decide if we are the right lawyers for you, and indeed, whether you are the right client for our firm.
 Please contact us today to help resolve your issue.

 The Appeals Process